 Thin film transport measurements – 4 point probe

 Utilising a Keithley 6221 current source and 2182 nanovoltmeter, Van der Pauw, Hall and Magneto-Resistance measurements are achievable with respect to magnetic field (~0-0.5 T) and temperature (~ 20-300 K).
-Capable of resistances ranging from mOhms to 20 MOhms.
+Fully automated and capable of resistances ranging from mOhms to 20 MOhms.

 Magnetic measurements – Magneto-Optic Kerr Effect

-Using the change in polarisation of light interacting with magnetic material (Kerr effect) to determmine the coercive field of thin films.
+Using the change in polarisation of light interacting with magnetic material (Kerr effect) to determine the coercive field of thin films.
 Capable of magnetic field +/-0.1T.

 Also available in department:

 – Xray Diffraction and Reflectivity (2xD5000, 1xD8, copper source)

-– Sample preparation and characterisation (e.g. clean room, arc furnace, PLD, PVD, metallurgical microscope with camera)
+– Sample preparation and characterisation (e.g. clean room, ion miller, maskless photolithography, Edwards E306 evaporator, arc furnace, PLD, PVD, metallurgical microscope with camera)